shahriarHasan09/PlatoonSAFE/README.md

     }
 }
 ````
 The `egoLog` method logs the ego vehicle data, e.g., active controller, simulation time, acceleration, etc., and the `safetyViolationCheck` method checks if the inter-vehicle gaps are smaller than the `minSafetyDistance` specified in [RTMModule.ini](examples/human/RTMModule.ini).
 The `evaluate` method is probably the most important one.
-Every `rmMonitorInterval` the `evaluate` method in [RuntimeManager.cc](src/veins/modules/application/platooning/runtimeManager/RuntimeManager.cc) invokes the `evaluate` method in [Contracts.cc](src/veins/modules/application/platooning/runtimeManager/Contracts.cc), where RTM searches for a contract from the `rmContractsList` for the current communication quality, i.e., good, fair or poor, and the corresponding `Guarantee` is provided.
+Every `rmMonitorInterval` the `evaluate` method in [RuntimeManager.cc](src/veins/modules/application/platooning/runtimeManager/RuntimeManager.cc) invokes the `evaluate` method in [Contracts.cc](src/veins/modules/application/platooning/runtimeManager/Contracts.cc), where RTM searches for a contract from the `rmContractsList` for the `Assumptions`, i.e., communication quality, currently active controller, and the corresponding `Guarantee` is provided.
 Please follow the flow of codes from the `evaluate` method in [Contracts.cc](src/veins/modules/application/platooning/runtimeManager/Contracts.cc).

 Assumption/Guarantee